johannesnoordanus/svg2gcode/README.md

  - also, image objects should **not** be converted to a ```path```
  - images must be linked or embedded using base64.
  - images can be in several formats (my tests included *.png* and  *.jpg* image files)
+ - SVG source documents must be in unit 'mm' (and set to 1 'user unit' is 1 mm) which is the default for Inkscape (check document settings and look at the 'scaling' parameter)